-- 4. If you want to create a matte for all the drawings included in your layer, select the Apply to Multiple Drawings option. - Depending on how precise or rough your line is, increase or decrease the radius value.
-The lower the value, the closer to your lines' contours the matte will be shaped.
+- 4. If you want to create a matte for all the drawings included in your layer, select the Apply to All Drawings option. - Depending on how precise or rough your line is, increase or decrease the radius value.
+Use a lower value, the closer to your lines' contours the matte will be shaped.
 The higher the value, the looser the matte will be shaped.